shopware/shopware/src/Docs/Resources/current/4-how-to/650-decorate-administration-js-service.md

 This function is called right after the initialization of the service registration and adds snippets for the code `en-GB`.

-If your need to alter a service method return value or add an additional parameter you can also do this using decoration.
+If you need to alter a service method return value or add an additional parameter you can also do this using decoration.
 For this example a `funny` attribute is added to the requested jokes by the previously registered `JokeService`:

 ```javascript